gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

    Sequence number size can be adapted based on how quickly it wraps.

    Many of the TLS registries have a "Recommended" column.
-Parameters not marked as "Y" are NOT RECOMMENDED to support in DTLS in SCTP.
+Parameters not marked as "Y" are NOT RECOMMENDED to support.
    Non-AEAD cipher suites or cipher suites without confidentiality MUST NOT be supported.
 Cipher suites and parameters that do not provide ephemeral key-exchange MUST NOT be supported.